AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 **BP_SPT_Master**
 This example is similar to the example of a regular line **BP_SPT_Line**, the difference is that in this example material parameters are added to the settings, which is convenient for testing, so as not to create many different materials.

-You can find more exemples in Demo Project.

 A procedural mesh is used to visualize the path.
 In the Blueprint examples, a procedural mesh component has already been added to the Simple Path Trace Actor.